How Modern Marketers are Using Technology to Learn from Target Audiences

 Industry Transformation: How Marketers Are Realigning Themselves for the Future

-The Association of National Advertisers (ANA) established the Masters Circle, an elite program that brings together America’s top marketers, to tackle some of the toughest challenges faced in corporate tech-marketing.
-Recently the ANA facilitated a chat-series with marketing giants, in hopes of highlighting the key challenges and opportunities that marketers face.
+The Association of National Advertisers (ANA) established the Masters’ Circle, an elite program that brings together America’s top marketers, to tackle some of the toughest challenges faced in corporate tech-marketing.
+Recently the ANA facilitated chat-series with marketing giants, in hopes of highlighting the key challenges and opportunities that marketers face.

 Let’s check out how leading corporate organizations are adapting to a completely new marketing landscape:

 This means that modern-day marketers need to get to know their clients and build on-demand business models that cater to client preferences.
 Furthermore, it’s important to understand the different preferences of different target markets.
 An on-demand business model for Millennials will look much different than an on-demand business model for Baby Boomers.
-Building consumer profiles for all the targets you wish to reach will help you build on-demand business models that reach consumers on their terms.
+Building consumer profiles for all the targets you wish to reach.
+This will help you build on-demand business models that reach consumers on their terms.

-For traditional marketing specialists who are used to ‘controlling the conversation’, giving up power to the social media jungle can be difficult.
+For traditional marketing specialists who are ‘controlling the conversation’, giving up power to the social media jungle can be difficult.
 However, embracing the online consumer market helps modern marketers optimize influence by developing skill-sets that are data-driven and market-relevant.

 Getting to know your online audiences is a huge part of ensuring your marketing strategies are fun and engaging.
 Treat your marketing strategy like a craft or an art form.
 Get diverse and inclusive – work to ensure that all members of your target market can resonate with your messaging.
 Inspire your target markets to think, dream and act.
-Most of all – create incentive and include consumers in your process.
+Most of all – create incentives and include consumers in your process.
 Engage your consumers and invite them to help you develop products, services, and brand identities that stand out.